smehta-veeva/vsdk-user-defined-service-sample/README.md

 For this project, the custom trigger and necessary vault components are contained in the two separate vault packages (VPK).
 The VPKs are located in the project's **deploy-vpk** directory  and **need to be deployed to your vault** prior to debugging these use cases:

-1. Clone or download the sample Maven project [vSDK User Defined Service Sample project](https://github.com/veeva/vsdk-user-defined-service-sample) from Gitlab.
+1. Clone or download the sample Maven project [vSDK User Defined Service Sample project](https://github.com/veeva/vsdk-user-defined-service-sample) from Github.
 2. Run through the [Getting Started](https://developer.veevavault.com/sdk/#getting-started) guide to set up your development environment.
 3. Log in to your vault and navigate to **Admin > Deployment > Inbound Packages** and click **Import**:
 4. Locate and select the following file in your downloaded project file: